The biggest fear for many home sellers is having their house sit on the market.

 The house eventually sells at a much lower number than you were expecting.

-In many of these cases, the agent knows there’s almost no chance of the house selling at the price they initially discussed.
+In many of these cases, the realtor knows there’s almost no chance of the house selling at the price they initially discussed.
 They used this tactic to get the contract signed.

-The agents who do this are usually the ones that have zero confidence in their ability to properly market your home, so they overpromise to secure your business.
+The realtors who do this are usually the ones that have zero confidence in their ability to properly market your home, so they overpromise to secure your business.

-The best agents will clearly outline your timeframe and why they think they can sell your house at or above their recommended asking price.
+The best realtors will clearly outline your timeframe and why they think they can sell your house at or above their recommended asking price.

 I would make sure of two things when it comes to the time period in your contract: